lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 **Convenience scripts should generally be put in `dev_scripts` so they are not tracked.**

-- You can use `docker-compose exec <command>` instead of `docker-compose run <command>` to running in a container that is already up in another terminal.
+- You can use `docker compose exec <command>` instead of `docker compose run <command>` to running in a container that is already up in another terminal.
-- If you want an interative terminal (for example, with `psql`) you must use `docker-compose exec -it <command>` or else the script will just execute without any further input from you.
+- If you want an interative terminal (for example, with `psql`) you must use `docker compose exec -it <command>` or else the script will just execute without any further input from you.

 ### Scripts (Linux)